spacelover1/FreedomWriter/README.md

 You can find my blog here: https://spacelover.ir/

-:pray: Special thanks to [Mehdi Sadeghi](https://github.com/mehdisadeghi) for building this beautiful RTL theme.<br/>
+Special thanks to [Mehdi Sadeghi](https://github.com/mehdisadeghi) for building this beautiful RTL theme. :pray: <br/>
 Theme repo and installation guide can be found here: https://github.com/mehdisadeghi/jekyll-theme-mehdix-rtl

 ## Things I need to work on